PetTravel.com

 export pets from the United Arab Emirates

-To export your pet from the UAE, the basic requirements are an export permit that will be examined at Dubai, Abu Dhabi or Sharjah international airports, a valid rabies vaccination between one year and 30 days prior to export, proof your pet has been microchipped; a crate that meets International Air Transport Association guidelines.
+To export your pet from the United Arab Emirates, the basic requirements are an export permit that will be examined at Dubai, Abu Dhabi or Sharjah international airports, a valid rabies vaccination between one year and 30 days prior to export, proof your pet has been microchipped; a crate that meets International Air Transport Association guidelines.

-Pets leaving the UAE after visiting must also obtain an export permit.
+Pets leaving the United Arab Emirates after visiting must also obtain an export permit.
 Pet owners should plan to apply in person for the permit from Ministry of Agriculture & Fisheries.
 The permit can also be applied for online.
 If you plan to return to the UAE after leaving the country, your pet must have a microchip, current rabies vaccination, health certificate and export permit.

 It is helpful to use the services of an agent to apply for the permit if within your budget.

-Pets leaving the UAE do not need a rabies titer test to return as long as their rabies vaccination does not expire before they re-enter the country.
-Pets returning to the UAE must be accompanied with a copy of the veterinary health certificate issued when exiting the country.
+Pets leaving the United Arab Emirates do not need a rabies titer test to return as long as their rabies vaccination does not expire before they re-enter the country.
+Pets returning to the United Arab Emirates must be accompanied with a copy of the veterinary health certificate issued when exiting the country.

 12.